MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 * Using GPUs to accelerate move search
 * More advanced scoring functions
 * Reducing CPU time of my naive implementation by several orders of magnitude
-* Hooking your chess engine into a graphical frontend
+* Using a graphical frontend like Fritz to play against your engine
 * Designing engines for Chinese Chess, Shogi, or other variations

 Future database articles may cover:
-* Implementing a PostgreSQL-compatible database
+* Implementing a PostgreSQL-compatible database frontend
 * Implementing a GPU-accelerated database
 * How to design a database schema for efficient queries
 * Using Redshift implementation details to design and optimize queries